Metastability (electronics)

 Figure 1.
 An illustration of metastability in a synchronizer, where data crosses between clock domains.
 In the worst case, depending on timing, the metastable condition at D_{s} can propagate to D_{out} and through the following logic into more of the system, causing undefined and inconsistent behavior.

-In electronics, metastability is the ability of a digital electronic system to persist for an unbounded time in an unstable equilibrium or metastable state.
+Metastability is the ability of a digital electronic system to persist for an unbounded time in an unstable equilibrium or metastable state.

 In digital logic circuits, a digital signal is required to be within certain voltage or current limits to represent a '0' or '1' logic level for correct circuit operation; if the signal is within a forbidden intermediate range it may cause faulty behavior in logic gates the signal is applied to.
 In metastable states, the circuit may be unable to settle into a stable '0' or '1' logic level within the time required for proper circuit operation.
 As a result, the circuit can act in unpredictable ways, and may lead to a system failure, sometimes referred to as a "glitch".
 Metastability is an instance of the Buridan's ass paradox.

 Metastable states are inherent features of asynchronous digital systems, and of systems with more than one independent clock domain.
 In self-timed asynchronous systems, arbiters are designed to allow the system to proceed only after the metastability has resolved, so the metastability is a normal condition, not an error condition.

 In synchronous systems with asynchronous inputs, synchronizers are designed to make the probability of a synchronization failure acceptably small.

 Metastable states are avoidable in fully synchronous systems when the input setup and hold time requirements on flip-flops are satisfied.